mlcommons/ck/docs/mlperf-automation/datasets/brats2019.md

 # Plug in downloaded BraTS 2019

-*BraTS 2019 validation set is not publicly available.*
+*BraTS 2019 dataset is not publicly available.*
 If you already have it installed on your machine, you can detect and register it to work with CK workflows using this command: